esr360/One-Nexus/src/ui/modules/elements/form/README.md

 > See the [FieldDraft.validate section](#fielddraftvalidate) for more info

-This validation rules for each field get called whenever there is:
+The validation rules for each field get called whenever there is:

 * an `onClick` event triggered by form's submit button
 * an `onFocus` event triggered by one of the form's fields